glycerine/art-adaptive-radix-tree/README.md

 of the Adaptive Radix Tree (ART) data structure[1].

 Why?
-In read-heavy situations, ART trees can be faster than the built in Go map and sync.Maps while _also_ providing sorted-ordered-key lookups, range queries, and remaining goroutine safe if writing
+In read-heavy situations, ART trees can be competitive with the built in Go map and sync.Maps while _also_ providing sorted-ordered-key lookups, range queries, and remaining goroutine safe if writing